qwertyguy16/Conrun-Menu/README.md

 <p>Conrun Menu is a Gorilla Tag mod menu holding many powerful mods to use.</p>

 ## Intended use & legal notices
 Conrun Menu uses ii's stupid template for the base of this menu.
-You can find iidk's work [here](https://github.com/iiDk-the-actual)
+You can find iiDk's work [here.](https://github.com/iiDk-the-actual)

 This project is intended for educational purposes only.
 Conrun will not take **any responsibility** if your Gorilla Tag account is moderated in **any** way.